Nixon

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes March 1974: Nixon alone in the White House at night, drunk, talking to portraits of former presidents.
 Establishes Nixon as isolated, paranoid, and haunted - a man at the end of his rope before we understand how he got there..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 23 minutes when June 1972: The Watergate break-in occurs.
 Nixon and his team learn of the botched burglary at DNC headquarters.
 This event will unravel everything Nixon has built, though he doesn't yet understand the magnitude..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.